folkol/seo-plugin/README.md

     </layout>
     ...

 *Since we don't want to override the site policy, the Java code makes some assumptions on the location of this field.
-It's important it's on the site template and that the name of the field is **sitemapConfig** .*
+It's important it's on the site template and that the name of the field is <b>sitemapConfig</b> .*

 In order for the sitemaps to be available on /sitemap.xml you need to modify your web.xml and add the sitemap filter that comes with the plugin.
 The filter definition is available in a file called *web-fragment.xml* but you can also take it from here.